kdnk/roamist/README.md

 Since I started using Roam Research, I've wondered if it would be possible to use Todoist for task management but take detailed notes for each task in Roam Research.

-This Roamist is one way to make this possible.
+Roamist is one way to make this possible.
 With this integration, you can copy tasks from Todoist to Roam Research, complete Todoist tasks from within Roam Reasearch, and synchronize task completion status between Todoist and Roam Reserach.

 ## Prerequires